Table of Contents

 Ruth 3:1 NIV

-If you go back and read the rest of the book of Ruth, you’ll see a very inspiring end to Ruth and Naomi’s story.
+The rest of the book of Ruth shows us an inspiring end to the story of these two women.
 God moved through their loyal friendship to help them find healing, hope, and an incredible future.

 Pause and reflect

-- How is God trying to be a friend to you?
-Who has he put in your life to comfort and stick with you?
+- Who has God put in your life to comfort and stick with me?

-- Whose life are you meant to impact in the midst of difficulty?
+- Whose life am I meant to impact in the midst of difficulty?

 Then Jacob prayed, “O God of my grandfather Abraham, and God of my father, Isaac— O LORD, you told me, ‘Return to your own land and to your relatives.’
 And you promised me, ‘I will treat you kindly.’
 [10] I am not worthy of all the unfailing love and faithfulness you have shown to me, your servant.
 When I left home and crossed the Jordan River, I owned nothing except a walking stick.
 Now my household fills two large camps!
 [11] O LORD, please rescue me from the hand of my brother, Esau.
 I am afraid that he is coming to attack me, along with my wives and children.
 [12] But you promised me, ‘I will surely treat you kindly, and I will multiply your descendants until they become as numerous as the sands along the seashore— too many to count.’”